chety/Interview/C#/Questions/operatorOverloading.md

             /*
-            Normally "+" operator can not be applied to operands of type User objects but We override default behavior of the "+" operator.
+            Normally "+" operator can not be applied to operands of type User objects but we override default behavior of the "+" operator.
 Our new behavior will sum salaries of the given users
             */
-            Console.WriteLine($"Sum of salaries: {user1 + user2}"); //30.000
+            Console.WriteLine($"Sum of salaries: {user1 + user2}"); //Sum of the salaries is -> 30.000

             Console.ReadLine();
         }